StarpTech/nextjs-rkoa-505/README.md

 ## Getting Started

 1. Copy the `.env.example` file to `.env` and fill in the required wedwedwe.
-2. Install the dependencies and run the complete example in one command:dewdwe d
+2. Install the dependencies and run the complete example in one command:qdqwdqwdq d
 ```shell
 npm install && npm start